 ANNUAL EARNINGS GROWTH: [FAIL]

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
-IHG, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 0.93, 0.75, 1.05, 1.66, 1.86, fails this criterion, as more than 1 dip is unacceptable to the methodology.
+IHG, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 0.97, 1.70, 1.99, 1.51, 1.56, passes since the latest quarter's earnings are on track to be the best yet.